Héroes (Chilean miniseries): "Carrera, el príncipe de los caminos"

 The film is set during 1796 (just a brief scene in which Carrera is a young boy) to 1821.
 When José Miguel is having his worst moments, he remembers a memory from his youth: a scorpion trying to escape from fire.
 Its main plot surrounds Carrera's journey back to Chile and the revenge he has for O'Higgins.

-Here, José Miguel Carrera is portrayed by a new young actor, Diego Casanueva, who makes a very good interpretation to the character, especially his moments in which he is more revengeful.
+Here, José Miguel Carrera is portrayed by a new young actor, Diego Casanueva.

 Other co-stars are Javiera Díaz de Valdés as Mercedes Fontecilla, Sebastián Layseca as José María Benavente, Daniel Muñoz as José de San Martín, Benjamín Vicuña as Manuel Rodríguez, Julio Milostich as Bernardo O´Higgins, Alfredo Allende as Luis Carrera, and Gabriel Sepúlveda as Juan José Carrera.